Generic selectors

 Wits University is as much a part of Joburg’s history as gold mining is.
 The University’s Braamfontein Campus is part of the City’s cultural arc that spans Constitution Hill, via the Nelson Mandela Bridge, to Newtown.
 Wits is an anchor in this cultural precinct as it is home to the Wits Art Museum, the Origins Centre, the Wits Theatre Complex, the Planetarium and a host of other museums and cultural amenities.

-Where: Wits Chris Seabrooke Music Hall, Braamfontein, Johannesburg
+Where: The Chris Seabrooke Music Concert Hall, Wits Theatre, Braamfontein, Johannesburg

 Get in touch